TimTwigg/SpotifyBrowser/readme.txt

 5. Is there anything special we need to know in order to run your code?

-cd into the webserver directory and run "npm start"
-In second terminal, cd into the client directory and run "npm run develop"
+cd into the webserver directory and run "npm i" then "npm start" In second terminal, cd into the client directory and run "npm i" then "npm run develop"

 The second command may take a minute or two as Gatsby builds the page.
 The page will open automatically when it is built.
 Click the login button to log in and